feel-co/ndg/README.md

 designed for public usage, it was designed with possible users in mind and the API is generously documented.

+### ndg

+ndg; or, "Not a Docs Generator" is a in-house documentation utility for Nix and Nix adjacent projects.
+It aims to be more batteries included compared to nixpkgs tooling, and offers a higher degree of customization as well as better error handling, more graceful error recovery and room for extension.

+While the main focus of this tool is to generate documentation for NixOS modules, you can _easily_ use it as a MdBook replacement in your projects. ndg offers a flexible parser and configuration options to allow designing documents for your projects.

+### ndg-commonmark

+While designing ndg, a lot of Markdown processing functionality had to be baked in because there is no library that helps you parse nixpkgs-flavored Markdown in your tools.
+The official documentation generator, `nixos-render-docs`, uses an in-house tokenizer that is not formally available elsewhere.
+This lack in the ecosystem lead to the eventual filtering out of ndg's Markdown parser while increasing its robustness and compatibility with 3rd party tooling.

+You may integrate ndg-commonmark in your utilities to implement your own, opinionated and unique documentation generators if ndg is not up your alley.
+We don't judge.

 ## Contributing

 Please understand that our projects are designed with our use-cases in mind.